 While no portable Bluetooth speaker is going to be able to match the quality of a home speaker system, it needs to at least represent a big step up from the built-in speakers on your smartphone to be of any use.
 To assess sound quality we had a percussionist who is all about that bass and a guitarist that knows the intricacies of treble listen to each speaker play the same songs one after another.
 After listening to everything from the deep resonance of the Interstellar soundtrack to the high, staccato picking of classical guitar, we scored each speaker on bass, treble, clarity, and dynamic range.

-The Bose SoundLink Revolve was the winner of our sound quality testing, earning a perfect score of 10 out of 10.
-This speaker is the classic small dog with a big bark.
-In our testing it produced booming bass and was the only model that could hit high notes without even a trace of clipping.
-It also had impressive clarity and was able to clearly define each note within even fast saxophone trills.
-A close runner up was the Bose SoundLink Mini II.
+Both the Bose SoundLink Revolve and the Soundlink Revole+ shared the top step of the podium in our sound quality testing, earning a perfect score of 10 out of 10.
+In our testing these speakers produced booming bass and were the only models that could hit high notes without even a trace of clipping.
+They also had impressive clarity and were able to clearly define each note within even fast saxophone trills.
+A close runner-up was the Bose SoundLink Mini II.
 It also produced exceptional sound with no clipping.
-However, its bass wasn't quite as powerful as the Revolve, which gave its sound a bit less depth and well-roundedness.
+However, its bass wasn't quite as powerful as the Revolve models, which gave its sound a bit less depth and well-roundedness.

-A close runner up was the Beats Pill+.
+Another close runner-up was the Beats Pill+.
 It matched the Bose Soundlink Mini II with incredible clarity, but it fell just a bit short in terms of bass and treble.
 The bass still felt good and thumpy but lacked a little body when compared to the Bose, and the treble did show some slight signs of clipping when playing the highest notes.